zacsketches/go-jwt/README.md

 # go-jwt
 Simple Go cli tool for signing and decoding jwt tokens.

-This project was built to create a tool I can pull into github actions and create a signed jwt to send with a webhook.
+In production this tool is called in github actions and creates a signed jwt to send with a webhook.
 The tool is opinionated about it's defaults to make usage in Github actions very simple.

-Most importantly, I can also load this tool onto a cloud instance for a webhook triggered deployment manager service and generate tokens for local testing and verfication of the handler.

-This tool difers from other tools on github because it statically compiles the required c library for `github.com/golang-jwt/jwt/v5` into the release, and avoids this error often occurred when a wrapper to a C library like `golant-jwt` has as specific library dependency that is not installed on the cloud VM.
+This tool difers from other tools on github because it statically compiles the required C library for `github.com/golang-jwt/jwt/v5` into the release, and avoids this error often occurred when a wrapper to a C library like `golang-jwt` has as specific library dependency that is not installed on a cloud VM.
 The error that inspired the creation of the tool was
 ```
- /lib64/libc.so.6: version `GLIBC_2.34' not found (required by sign-jwt)
+ /lib64/libc.so.6: version `GLIBC_2.34' not found (required by github.com/golang-jwt/jwt/v5)
 ```
-This error presented on AWS Linux 2 in 2025 when the default instance is at `2.26`.
+This error presented on AWS Linux 2 in 2025 when the default instance is at `GLIBC_2.26`.

+In testing this tool is built to load onto a cloud instance for a webhook triggered deployment manager service because it generates tokens for local testing and verfication of the handler.

 #### Normal usage is to set an environment variable called DEPLOY_SIGNING_KEY_B64 and rely on the default `iss` and `exp` times.
 `jwt sign`